 When I get calls like this, I explore with CEOs, presidents and business owners the possibilities of increasing business by asking a series of questions to determine if the company is ready for growth.

 Here are basic, initial questions every CEO, president or business owner needs to contemplate to increase profit and grow the company:

 - Am I doing everything I can do to get the most out of my business?

 - Am I selling the right products or services?

 - Am I operationally sound?

-- Do I have both a business plan – and a marketing plan?
-Was it reviewed and updated recently?
+- Do I have both a business plan – and a sales and marketing plan?

-Here’s why these questions and many more like them are important.
+Here’s why these business questions and many more like them are important.